JosephBarchanowicz/C-project-files/README.md

 # C-project-files
-My Project files using C code
+My project files using C code

 ## Banker's Algorithm
 Bankers Algorithm is a dynamic deadlock avoidance algorithm which is used to check for deadlock by trying to satisfy the needs for all the processes.